-24 oz. from

-a

-recirculation

-or similar

-hot water

-line.

-Two points

-are earned

-where there

-is a

-maximum of

-96 oz. from

-a water

-heater

-AND/OR a

-maximum of

-36 oz. from

-a

-recirculation

-or similar

-hot water

-line.

-9.3.2.2 Reduce hot water waste to lavatory sinks, kitchen sinks, and showers by use of hot Maximum = 3

-water recirculating systems that use occupant sensors, occupant controls, and points

-thermocouples to reduce waiting times and water purged down the drain. points

-thermocoupies to reduce waiting times and water purged down the drain.
-Three points

-Note: Continuously operating recirculation systems and recirculation systems on timers are are earned

-not eligible for this credit. where >90%

-not eligible for this credit. of the hot

-water

-fixtures

-listed are

-served by a

-hot water

-demand

-system.

-Two points

-are earned

-where ≥75

-and ≤90% of

-the hot

-water

-fixtures

-listed are

-served by a

-hot water

-demand

-system

-No points

-are earned

-where <75%

-of the hot

-water

-fixtures

-listed are

-served by a

-hot water

-demand

-system.
+24 oz. from a recirculation or similar hot water line.
+Two points are earned where there is a maximum of 96 oz. from a water heater AND/OR a maximum of 36 oz. from a recirculation or similar hot water line.
+9.3.2.2 Reduce hot water waste to lavatory sinks, kitchen sinks, and showers by use of hot Maximum = 3 water recirculating systems that use occupant sensors, occupant controls, and points thermocouples to reduce waiting times and water purged down the drain.
+Note: Continuously operating recirculation systems and recirculation systems on timers are not eligible for this credit.
+Three points are earned where >90% of the hot water fixtures listed are served by a hot water demand system.
+Two points are earned where ≥75 and ≤90% of the hot water fixtures listed are served by a hot water demand system.

+No points are earned where <75% of the hot water fixtures listed are served by a hot water demand system.